kevindellapiazza/vat-compliance-monitor/README.md

 This project was originally deployed manually using the AWS Console.
 The included `sam/template.yaml` file is a clean infrastructure blueprint for redeploying the stack using **AWS SAM** if desired.

 ---

+## 📦 Configuration

+Validation logic is driven by the file:
+`data/allowed-vat-rates.csv`

+This file maps each country code to its allowed VAT rates and enables country-specific rule checks.
+Making this external (not hardcoded) ensures scalability and maintainability.

+---